Limit geometry of complete projective special real manifolds: Proof of Theorem

-We see that the above polynomial $h_{(s,t)}$ is in standard form \eqref{eqn_h_general_form}, independently of the values for $s,t$ for which the corresponding maximal PSR surface containing the point $(x,v,w)^T=(1,0,0)^T$ is closed.
-Now we observe that all the prefactors in the $P_3$-part of $h_{(s,t)}$ are homogeneous functions of degree $0$ in $s,t$.
-Since, as mentioned we above, $s>0$ and $t>0$ for all allowed values of $b$ and $R$, we deduce that the possible outcomes of $h_{(s,t)}$ in dependence of the starting data $b,R$ can be described by fixing $s=1$, i.e.
+We see that the above polynomial $h_{(s,t)}$ is in standard form \eqref{eqn_h_general_form}, independent of the values for $s,t$ for which the corresponding maximal connected PSR surface containing the point $(x,v,w)^\mathrm{T}=(1,0,0)^\mathrm{T}$ is closed.
+Now we observe that all the coefficients in the $P_3$-part of $h_{(s,t)}$ are homogeneous functions of degree $0$ in $s,t$.
+Since, as mentioned above, $s>0$ and $t>0$ for all allowed values of $b$ and $R$, we deduce that the possible outcomes of $h_{(s,t)}$ in dependence of the starting data $b,R$ can be described by fixing $s=1$.
+This means that